eiffel-community/eiffel/eiffel-syntax-and-usage/activity-linking.md

 None of the scenarios above is probably relevant for most of the Eiffel event users, but rather a combination of the two where a pipeline is often _triggered_ by an Eiffel event, and an orchestrator deals with controlling (at least parts of) the pipeline.
 Such triggers could for example be SCM events ([SCC][SCC]/[SCS][SCS]) or artifact events (e.g. [ArtC][ArtC]/[ArtP][ArtP]/[CLM][CLM]).

-To handle the different possible scenarios for pipeline execution, multiple link types are defined in the Eiffel protocol to be used to link to and from activity events.
+To handle the different possible scenarios for pipeline execution, multiple link types are defined in the Eiffel protocol.
+Those link types are used for linking between activity events.

 ## Link Types Involved
 This section describes the main link types involved in linking activities in pipelines